annzzu/AZMovie/README.md

 ## Inspiration

-This is project is a movie app, to watching your favorite series and movies with subtitles without any ads, for full comfort.
+This project is a movie app, to watching your favorite series and movies with subtitles without any ads, for full comfort.

 ### Android projects by me
 - [Covid Restrictions](https://github.com/annzzu/AZ) - AZ - For finding worldwide covid restriction and planing Travel.
+- [AZ Light](https://github.com/annzzu/AZLight) - AZLight - AZLight is a small android app for connecting esp8266 to turn on and off lights.

 ## Questions
 If you have any questions about this projects, please contact me directly at ![GMAIL](https://img.shields.io/badge/Gmail-anaz.zurabashvili@gmail.com-blue.svg?style=flat)